By Jason Zweig | Oct. 29, 2017 6:09 p.m. ET

 We should be going in the other direction, he said: Less transparency would be better for investors.

 Our conversation reminded me that many years ago, I had made a similar argument myself.
 I don’t think I would write the same thing today: Investors have a right to know what they own.
+And ETFs, which effectively disclose their holdings continuously in real time, have made much of the argument moot.
 But it is a reminder that every good thing can become a bad thing if it’s taken too far.

 Why Your Fund Manager May Work Better in the Dark